BETTER OFF CRAZY:

 named Sean from Dunn Loring, VA.
 He also sent me a CD of his band, THE SUSPECTS,

 which is good.
-People still approach me about the
+People still approach me about the band.
+I never have had any

 problems, though of course Ian had plenty.
 Ending up in jail and finally having to